maxharrisnet/aera-wp-theme/_SKILLS_PAGES/README.md

 This document outlines the new Skills pages implementation for the Aera Technology website, based on the provided Figma designs.

+## ✨ Recent Updates

+### Skills Fields Cleanup
+The Skills ACF fields have been cleaned up to match the current Figma designs.
+The following old/unused fields have been removed:

+**Removed Fields:**
+- Benefits Section (group with percentage/title fields) - not in current design
+- Featured Skills (repeater) - not used in current design
+- Key Decisions Needed (WYSIWYG) - replaced with new layout
+- How Aera Helps (WYSIWYG) - replaced with repeater items
+- Needed Decisions & Aera Helps Mobile (WYSIWYG) - not needed
+- Demo Video Form (WYSIWYG) - not in current design

+**Updated Fields:**
+- Related Skills - Changed from repeater to relationship field (no longer requires ACF Pro)
+- How Aera Helps - Now uses repeater items with icon/title/description
+- Added customizable section titles for How Aera Helps, Related Skills, and Resources
+- Organized fields into tabs for better UX

+## 🎨 Skill Tile Background Images

+Skill cards automatically display background images based on the post slug.
+Images are stored in `/assets/images/skills/` and follow the naming convention: `skill-tile-{post-slug}.png`

+**Available images:**
+- skill-tile-supply-chain.png
+- skill-tile-procurement.png
+- skill-tile-manufacturing-operations.png
+- skill-tile-product-management.png
+- skill-tile-sales-marketing.png
+- skill-tile-customer-success.png
+- skill-tile-finance.png
+- skill-tile-hr.png
+- skill-tile-it.png
+- skill-tile-esg.png

+**Note:** When creating new skills, ensure the post slug matches an existing image filename, or add a new image following the naming convention.

 ## 📁 Files Created

 ### SCSS Files (Styles)